CreoDAMO/AMAIMA/docs/What's_Been_Updated_And_Needs_To_Be_Updated.md

 ```
 WARNING: FHE startup: engine not available (TenSEAL missing or FHE_ENABLED=false)
 ```
 The FHE pool warm-up gracefully degraded as designed, but TenSEAL isn't installed in the container.
-To enable FHE you need either `FHE_ENABLED=true` set in Render's environment variables, or TenSEAL added to `requirements.txt`.
-That's the next thing to tackle when you're ready — the Dockerfile 3-stage SEAL/HEXL build we started earlier is the right fix for that.
+To enable FHE you need either `FHE_ENABLED=true` set in Render's environment variables(**COMPLETED**), or TenSEAL added to `requirements.txt`.
+That's the next thing to tackle when you're ready — the Dockerfile 3-stage SEAL/HEXL build we started earlier is the right fix for that. (**NEED TO ADD**)

 **Minor noise to clean up when convenient:**
 - The lifespan is running 4 times (lines 1–39 show 4 identical startup sequences before the DB connects) — Render is spawning 4 uvicorn workers, which is fine, but the `SmartRouter` is being instantiated once per worker rather than shared.
 Not a bug, just worth noting.